chloeNgo99/AI-PACMAN-AGENT/README.md

 python pacman.py -l trickySearch -p AStarFoodSearchAge
 ```
 ## Part 2: Multi-Agent Search
-In this project will design agents for the classic version of Pacman, including ghosts.
-Along the way, you will implement both minimax and expectimax search and implement search algorithms and apply them to solve multi-agent scenarios.
-The objective is to coordinate multiple Pacman agents and ghosts effectively.
+The objective of this project is to design intelligent agents for the classic version of Pacman, encompassing both Pacman and the ghosts.
+The focus is on implementing key search algorithms, such as minimax and expectimax, and applying them to solve multi-agent scenarios.
+The goal is to coordinate multiple Pacman agents and ghosts effectively, enhancing the gameplay experience.

 ### Question 1: Reflex Agent
 Improve the **ReflexAgent** in **multiAgents.py** to play respectably.
 A capable reflex agent will have to consider both food locations and ghost locations to perform well.